 - Having diabetes

 With stage 1 hypertension, you can expect your doctor to recommend changing your diet, losing weight and exercise.
-Dr. Hatch says this alone can have a good impact on your blood pressure, but he estimates that around 80% of his patients still need medication to help.
+Dr. Henry says this alone can have a good impact on your blood pressure, but he estimates that around 80% of his patients still need medication to help.

 Once you’ve been diagnosed with stage 2 hypertension, your doctor will recommend lifestyle changes and medication.
 Some of the medications your doctor may consider include diuretics, calcium channel blockers, angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs).